NMReDATAInitiative/NMReDATAInitiative.github.io/NMReDATA_tag_format.md

 is to provide the location and file name in a line starting with

 `Jcamp_location=file:`

-Note that in the file path (relative to the root of the zipfile) backslashes are not allowed; only forward slashes.

 ### Ambiguous assignment of signals (ONLY WITH LEVEL\>0)